 Next she took me to my grade 8 graduation later that year.
 I was the valedictorian, all dolled up in what I thought was a great look: my long hair was done up in combs, and I had a strapless turquoise dress on.
 It was cute, attempting to be sexy, but I was feeling pretty self-conscious in it, and a little too exposed I think.

 By this scene, both Craig and I had aged to maybe our 20’s or 30’s.
-The consciousness was maturing as the healing took place, as it does.
-When we unthaw the frozen conglomerate, the energy that is stuck at that age can grow up and evolve as it should have.
+The consciousness was maturing as the healing took place.
+When we thaw the frozen conglomerate, the energy that is stuck at that age can grow up and evolve as it should have.

 “This exercise is so effective because, in reality, there is no linear time.
 Time is merely a concept we use to separate events that have already happened, are occurring right now, or may unfold sometime in the future.
 Thus, in truth, past events have just as powerful and effect on us today as they had then.